Airtune/bnfyi-js/README.md

 ## Goal
 To store data in wallets, link it to a block (e.g. a send block), automatically detect and parse the data.

+At the moment you can only encode and decode data in Banano addresses.

 ## Limitations
 The upper limit for storage is 8216 bytes for the data encoded in msgpack.
 A 8216 byte msgpack would be encoded in 257 addresses.